 The term ‘frozen shoulder’ is quite appropriate because when the condition hits its peak shoulder movement may be near to impossible.
 While the condition can be quite debilitating and there can be some success found via corticosteroid treatment, anti-inflammatory drugs (non-steroid), and even surgery the condition tends to disappear after 3/4 years anyway.
 Plenty of people find that physiotherapy and muscle stimulation can help them through episodes of frozen shoulder without needing to undergo invasive surgery.

 This is another condition still not entirely understood.
 In this case, the shoulder tendons become extremely stiff due to excessive calcium deposits – possibly delivered by the body in a failed attempt to assist with the healing process.
 Most people who suffer this condition experience the worst pain when they wake up in the morning, with the pain slowly reducing after the shoulder has been exercised.

-For this reason, physical therapy is often the best way of addressing the problem alongside anti-inflammatories and possibly even stem cell treatments.
-In extreme cases surgery can be used to manually remove the calcium, however, we recommend stem cell treatment.
+For this reason, physical therapy is often the best way of addressing the problem alongside anti-inflammatories and possibly even regenerative therapy.
+In extreme cases surgery can be used to manually remove the calcium, however, we recommend regenerative therapy.

 Despite osteoarthritis most commonly afflicting hips and knees, sometimes it can appear in shoulder joints.
 The cartilage between the bones gradually erodes and causes the bones to painfully rub together.
 Despite being a relatively severe form of arthritis which may cause long term discomfort there are a wide variety of treatment and management options.